TRAP: Targeted Redirecting of Agentic Preferences: Methods

-\textbf{Semantic Alignment Loss ($\mathcal{L}_{sem}$). } To influence the model’s selection behavior in favor of \( x_{adv} \), we leverage CLIP’s joint image-text embedding space, where semantically related inputs are embedded nearby.
-By minimizing the cosine distance between $e_{adv}$ and the positive prompt embedding $e_{text}$, we inject high-level semantic meaning directly into the image representation.
-This enables adversarial edits that misguide the decision-making of multimodal agents by semantically steering image content in the direction of the desired text prompt.
+\textbf{Semantic Alignment Loss ($\mathcal{L}_{sem}$). } First, to influence the model’s selection behavior in favor of \( x_{adv} \), we leverage CLIP’s joint image-text embedding space, where semantically related inputs are embedded nearby.
+By minimizing the cosine distance between $e_{adv}$ and the $\ell_2$-normalized positive prompt embedding $e_{pos}$, we inject high-level semantic meaning directly into the image representation:

-\textbf{Distinctive Feature Preservation Loss ($\mathcal{L}_{dist}$).} While perceptual similarity ensures that $x_{adv}$ appears visually similar to $x_{target}$, it does not guarantee the preservation of the image’s unique identity.
-LPIPS focuses on low-level perceptual cues, which may allow significant semantic drift as long as textures or colors appear locally consistent.
-This is especially problematic in fine-grained tasks, where subtle differences in color, shape, or structure carry important identity information.

-To address this, we introduce a distinctive feature preservation loss based on a Siamese semantic network $S_{dist}$.
-This network takes in a CLIP image embedding and decomposes it into two branches: a common embedding $e_{com}$ that captures features aligned with the guiding prompt, and a distinctive embedding $e_{dist}$ that isolates features orthogonal to the prompt, such as color, structure, or fine-grained details.
-These components are used in different parts of our optimization: $e_{com}$ is modulated using the spatial attention mask $A$ and used as input to Stable Diffusion to steer edits toward semantically relevant regions, while $e_{dist}$ is used to compute the identity preservation loss: